gardener/gardener-extension-registry-cache/docs/development/getting-started-remotely.md

 > [TIP]
 > Ensure that the locally used Gardener version matches the version specified by the `github.com/gardener/gardener` dependency.
-> The extension’s local setup must run successfully against a local Gardener setup at the version referenced by this dependency, as verified by end-to-end tests.
+> The extension’s local setup must run successfully against a local Gardener setup at the version referenced by this dependency.

 ## Setting up the Registry Cache Extension